bedalus/4colour/README.md

 ## General Rules
 - Always include comments for complex logic.
 - Avoid hardcoding values; use configuration files or constants.
 - Write unit tests for all new features or changes.
-Include documentation for running the unit tests in a top level folder called 'tests'
+Include documentation for running the unit tests in a top level folder called 'tests'.

 ## Project-Specific Rules
 - Use `snake_case` for variables and functions.
 - Use `PascalCase` for classes.
 - Ensure all code passes linting and formatting checks before committing.
 - Use lowercase names for folders.
-- Even though I am English, use the American spelling of colour, i.e. color, except for the title '4colour'.

 ## Test-Driven Development

-- Update unit tests whenever functionality changes - they're as important as the implementation
+- Update unit tests whenever functionality changes - they're as important as the implementation.
-- Tests should match the behavior of your implementation
+- Tests should match the behavior of your implementation.
-- Run tests before and after making changes to verify correctness
+- Run tests before and after making changes to verify correctness.
-- All new features must have corresponding tests
+- All new features must have corresponding tests.
-- Consider writing tests before implementing features to clarify requirements

-Note: Some tests may intentionally fail if they were written to describe future functionality that hasn't been implemented yet (especially in Phase 16).

 ```bash
 # Run basic tests